IN2026-sankarapandian/CSharp_Starter_Repo/src/CSharpAdvanced/README.md

 ## Task 7 : Pattern matching

-- Pattern matching is used to simplify conditional logic using patterns
+- Pattern matching is used to simplify conditional logic using patterns.
-- Here I have used pattern matching to identify the type of the shape and prints details according to its type
+- Here I have used pattern matching to identify the type of the shape and prints details according to its type.